Vahtera/Scramble/README.md

 #
 # # Written by: Anna Vahtera
 #
 # This program is a word scramble game.
-The program reads a list of words from a file and scrambles the word.
+# It reads a list of words from a file and scrambles the word.
 # The players have a limited number of turns to guess the word.
-The player gets points for guessing the word correctly.
+# The player gets points for guessing the word correctly.
 # The program uses ANSI escape codes to color the text.
 #
 ```